 Information about the Host Family Program:

-- Players will be determined by May 1, 2017.
+- Players will be determined no later than May 1, 2023.

 - Players will range in age from 18-26.